ppilakowski/colorgame/README.md

 # colorgame

-This is a part of a Frontent Bootcamp from Udemy.
+This is a part of a Frontent Bootcamp from Udemy with some minor changes like adding new difficulty level and added some additional styling.